Interested in transferring?

 Key Dates & Deadlines

-The Allen School accepts applications for students to start in both Autumn and Spring quarters, we do not have Winter or Summer admission cycles.
+The Allen School accepts applications for students to start in both spring and autumn quarters, we do not have winter or summer admission cycles.
 Please note: the Allen School departmental application is typically open for about 2 weeks prior to the application deadlines.

 Transfer Application Process